Ski Resorts in Chile

 TRES VALLES - Valle Nevado - La Parva - Colorado

-CHILLAN
+TERMAS DE CHILLAN

 ANTUCO

 Antuco is a small resort with just two tows and about 600m of vertical run.
 It is located about two hours drive inland from the city of Los Angeles.
 The resort is built on the north side of the volcano Volcan Antuco.
 Base elevation is about 1400m.
 The nearest accommodation is a couple of small rustic hotels about half way between the small village of Antuco and the base of the resort.
-Bring your own skis as renting equipment might not be possible.
+Bring your own skis as renting equipment here may not be possible.

 VILLARRICA

 Base elevation is at 1400m, the top station is at 2100m.
-Great views of the volcano and out over Lago Villarrica.

-Chilean Lift tickets.EL FRAILE
+Chilean Lift tickets.

-El Fraile is a small resort with just two tows and about 500m of vertical run.
+El Fraile is a small resort with just two tows and about 500m of vertical runs.
 It is located about an hours drive from the small city of Coyhaique in Chilean Patagonia.
 The resort is built on the east side of Cerro El Fraile and there are many runs through the trees.
 Base elevation is about 1000m.
-The nearest accommodation are the hotels in Coyhaique, though there are a few small ski club huts at the base of the resort.
+The nearest accommodation are the hotels in Coyhaique, although there are a few small ski club huts at the base of the resort.
 Bring your own skis as renting equipment might not be possible.

 Other Ski Information

-Ski Touring and Mountaineering in Chile and Argentina
+Ski Touring and Mountaineering in Chile

 Skiing in Colombia, Ecuador, Peru and Bolivia